 Our final application deadline is March 1.
 Students who meet this deadline will receive an admission decision on a rolling basis starting in late March.

-Please note that students who want to apply to the Honors Program or be considered for University scholarships must meet the requirements for the December 1 priority deadline.
+Please note that students who want to be considered for University scholarships must meet the requirements for the December 1 priority deadline.

 Florida State University's first year application fee is $30.
 Both the Common App and the Coalition application carry an additional $5 processing fee.
 If a student qualifies for a CollegeBoard, ACT, or NACAC fee waiver, the entire amount, including the processing fee, is waived.